 Director of Global Supply Chain and PPM Project Director

-Through his work at i+solutions, PFSCM and The Medical Export Group, Wesley has gained a broad knowledge of tendering procedures, tender adjudication, procurement strategies, principles, techniques and practices.
-Having worked with different donors (USAID, Governments, Global Fund), he is familiar with international procurement guidelines as put down by these organization (limited and International competitive bidding).
-Wesley has sound practical knowledge of administrative and management principles, as well as knowledge of warehouse management of pharmaceuticals and complex supply chains.
+Through his work at i+solutions, PFSCM and The Medical Export Group, Wesley has gained a deep understanding of tendering procedures, tender adjudication, procurement strategies, principles, techniques and practices.
+Having worked with different donors (USAID, Governments, Global Fund), he is familiar with international procurement guidelines as recommended by these organizations (limited and International competitive bidding).
+Wesley has sound practical knowledge of administrative and management principles, as well as extensive expertise in warehouse management of pharmaceuticals and complex supply chains.